 Soil testing is the process of determining the physical and chemical properties of soil.
 It involves collecting soil samples, testing in a laboratory and interpreting the results to understand the soil’s composition, fertility and limitations.
 Soil testing is used for agriculture, construction and environmental conservation.
 Testing soil samples provides valuable insights into pH, nutrient content, and moisture retention.

 Soil testing is a must-have for anyone looking to get the most out of their garden, lawn or specific crops.
 That means optimizing plant growth and maintaining soil health.
 Soil testing gives you the information you need to do just that.
-You'll learn about your soil's pH levels, nutrient availability and other properties through the process of collecting and testing soil samples.
-Soil nutrient analysis is part of that process, providing detailed information on the levels of essential nutrients in your soil.
-The results will tell you exactly which nutrients your soil is lacking-and which you have in abundance.
+You’ll learn about your soil’s pH levels, nutrient availability and other properties through the process of collecting and testing soil samples.
+Nutrient analysis is part of that process, providing detailed information on the levels of essential nutrients.
+The results will tell you exactly which nutrients is lacking-and which you have in abundance.

 At the heart of soil testing is the soil sample itself.
 Taking a soil test sample correctly is key to getting accurate results.
 That means collecting small subsamples from several areas within the area of interest and combining them to form a composite sample that's representative of the area.
 You'll want to use clean tools and containers to prevent contamination of the soil sample-which can skew results.

-You can collect soil samples yourself using a clean trowel, digging several inches into the soil.
+You can collect soil samples yourself using a clean trowel, digging several inches.
 For a vegetable garden or crop land, samples are usually taken 6 to 8 inches deep, targeting the root zone of most plants.
 After collecting the samples in a sample bag or plain plastic bag, combine them in a clean plastic bucket to create that composite sample.
 Then, send it to a laboratory for analysis-and return it in the same plastic bucket.

 A soil test kit is available for purchase so you can test yourself.
 However, for more detailed information-especially when managing larger areas or specific crops like fruit trees or vegetable gardens-it's recommended to send samples to a professional lab.
 That lab can give you a detailed analysis including soil pH, nutrient levels (phosphorus, potassium, calcium, magnesium and sulfur) and organic content.